Library Genesis: Blocks

+Alleged Meta AI training

+Court documents unsealed in March 2025 suggested that Meta Platforms had used LibGen resources to train its generative language AI models.
+The documents were part of a class-action lawsuit filed against Meta by the novelists Richard Kadrey and Christopher Golden and comedian Sarah Silverman.

 Usage

 Until the end of 2014, Sci-Hub, which provides free access to millions of research papers and books, relied on LibGen as storage.
 Papers requested by users were requested from LibGen and served from there if available, otherwise they were fetched by other means and then stored on LibGen.

 In 2019 archivists and freedom of information activists launched a project to better seed and host LibGen's data dumps.
 The project's spokesperson and coordinator 'shrine' described the effort as a way for a "permanent library card for the world" and reported that the response has been "overwhelmingly positive from everyone".
 In 2020, the project launched a peer-to-peer digital library of content on Sci-Hub and Library Genesis using IPFS.